At Coombe House we care for people who are living with dementia.

 Hairdressing is provided, at an additional charge, although anyone is free to visit a hairdresser of their own choice if they are able to do so.
 If anyone has a hairdresser of their own who is able to visit Coombe, we will make them welcome.

-It may be possible for people to bring small pets with them, subject to discussion with us and consultation with a local vet if this should be appropriate.
+It may be possible for people to bring loved pets with them, subject to discussion with us and consultation with a local vet if this should be appropriate.
 We recognise the therapeutic and emotional benefits that pet ownership can bring

 Coombe’s policy is: